 To be eligible for a criminal justice internship, a student must be of junior or senior standing and should have a cumulative GPA of 2.5.
 Students with less than a 2.5 GPA, but at least a 2.3 GPA (overall), may still be considered for an internship.
-Students with less than a 2.5 GPA may apply for a waiver of this requirement under the following circumstances: 1) they have a strong letter from a CRJU faculty member (other than the internship coordinator), 2) there is not a very high demand from students for internships during the semester for which thewaiver is sought, and 3) the internship coordinator approves the request.
+Students with less than a 2.5 GPA may apply for a waiver of this requirement under the following circumstances: 1) they have a strong letter from a CRJU faculty member (other than the internship coordinator), 2) there is not a very high demand from students for internships during the semester for which the waiver is sought, and 3) the internship coordinator approves the request.
 A student desiring such a waiver must request the letter from the faculty member in writing.
 The letter requesting the recommendation must provide the faculty member with enough information about the student's situation and accomplishments to justify such a waiver.
 The fact that the student wants to do an internship or believes that the internship is needed in order to satisfy career goals will not be sufficient justification for waiver of the academic standards.
 Internships are reserved for our better students, and while exceptions may be made occasionally to the academic requirements, there must be strong justifications for doing so.
-CRJU 100 is a prerequisite to the criminal justice internship, and students must have completed 21 semester hours in the criminal justice major to be eligible for acriminal justice internship.
-It is our experience that some students find it difficult to return to academic life at the University following a stimulating internship.
+CRJU 100 is a prerequisite to the criminal justice internship and students must have completed 21 semester hours in the criminal justice major to be eligible for a criminal justice internship.
+It is our experience that some students find it difficult to return to the academic life at the University following a stimulating internship.
 For that reason, it is often desirable to take the internship during the student's last semester prior to graduation.
-Exceptions to the eligibility requirements may be made on a case-by-case basis by the internship coordinator.